sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 If you are updating from version 2.3 or earlier, you will need to rebuild all of your game lists.
 If you are updating from version 1.x, you will need to remove the old version of neutrino Launcher from your XEB+ install before continuing.
 This includes all neutrino Launcher files in the `APPS`, `PLG`, and `CFG` folders, as well as the `CD` and `DVD` folders on the root of your USB drive.*

-1. If you have not already done so, download the Xtreme Eliete Boot Plus Xmas 2021 showcase [here](http://web.archive.org/web/20221225042045/http://www.hwc.nat.cu/ps2-vault/hwc-projects/xebplus/).
+1. If you have not already done so, download the Xtreme Elite Boot Plus Xmas 2021 showcase [here](http://web.archive.org/web/20221225042045/http://www.hwc.nat.cu/ps2-vault/hwc-projects/xebplus/).
 2. Extract the `XEBPLUS` folder to the root of your USB drive, and ensure that you can load into the XEB+ dashboard on your PlayStation 2.
 Note that if you are using an exFAT formatted USB drive, you will need to use PS2BBL and [this version](https://github.com/israpps/wLaunchELF_ISR) of wLaunchELF.
 3. (optional) Configure your PS2 exploit of choice to autorun XEB+ on startup.
 4. Download the latest version of this plugin from the [Releases](https://github.com/sync-on-luma/xebplus-neutrino-loader-plugin/releases) section.
-Extract the`XEBPLUS`folder to the root of your USB drive, merging all folders if prompted.
+Extract the `XEBPLUS` folder to the root of your USB drive, merging all folders if prompted.
 5. Extract the List Builder directory to a known location on your computer.
 6. Complete setup by following the steps specific to the device you want to load games from.